siphiwemanda/neighborhood_app/README.md

 In this project a list of parkruns will appear over the Greater Manchester and outward area and will contain location information

-[parkrun](http://www.parkrun.org.uk/) is a free 5km run that happens allover the uk every Saturday at 9am
+[parkrun](http://www.parkrun.org.uk/) is a free 5km run that happens all over the UK every Saturday at 9am

 # Run the Application